-It is common to use the FortiGate as a web-filter for enterprise environments.
+It is common to use the FortiGate as a web proxy for enterprise environments.
 The default behavior of the web-filter is to match traffic based on the layer 4 information and then apply a web-filter profile that enforces web-filtering policy based on its configuration.
 The matching of the FortiGuard categories happens within the web-filter and not in the firewall policy.

 Default Firewall Matching

 By default, the FortiGate firewall policy performs matching based on the following criteria:

 - Incoming Interface

 This is indicative by the following following screenshot from the IPv4 Policy WebGUI:

 This behavior best serves an environment that can assign a single web-filter to a matching user group where that user group is defined by a certain address, active directory group or device type.
 Below is an illustrative example from the firewall policy:

 As indicated by this screenshot of the policy, the matching rule assigns a corresponding web-filter based on the matching of the corresponding user group.
 In the example above, the users who are apart of the “fsso_admins” security group are assigned the “wf-admin-profile” web-filter profile.
 Subsequently, the users who are apart of the “fsso_domain_users” are assigned to the “wf-domain-users” web-filter profile.
 If a user is part of both the “fsso_admins” and “fsso_domain_users” group, they will be assigned the profiles according to the “fsso_admins” group because it is the first firewall policy rule that will be matched.

 To effectively use this policy, it requires planning by the Active Directory administrator to make sure each active directory group has a certain level of permissions assigned to it.
 This is a suitable solution when there are not a large number of exceptions in the web-filtering policy.